AstrorEnales/blender_magicavoxel/README.md

 ![](img/hierarchy.png)

+### Join Models

+This option allows all models in the MagicaVoxel file to be merged into one.
+Joining is done on a voxel basis and before meshing which is superior to just combining the blender meshes for generating the voxel hull and greedy meshing.

 ### Voxel Size

 The voxel size parameter can be used to define the unit voxel size.
 The example below shows a voxel model imported with